-We may need additional capital to support development and commercialization of imetelstat, especially if we elect to exercise our U.S. Opt-In Rights and U.S. Co-Promotion Option under the Collaboration Agreement and potentially independently pursue imetelstat development under our own IDP, and to otherwise support the future growth of our business through the acquisition and/or in-licensing of other oncology products, product candidates, programs or companies.
+We may need additional capital resources in order to support development and commercialization of imetelstat, especially if we elect to exercise our U.S. Opt-In Rights and U.S. Co-Promotion Option under the Collaboration Agreement and potentially independently pursue imetelstat development under our own IDP, and to otherwise support the future growth of our business through the potential acquisition and/or in-licensing of other oncology products, product candidates, programs or companies.
 We cannot assure you that our existing capital resources, future interest income, potential milestone payments and royalties under the Collaboration Agreement with Janssen and potential future sales of our common stock, including pursuant to our At Market Issuance Sales Agreement, or 2015 Sales Agreement, with MLV & Co.
 LLC, or MLV, will be sufficient to fund future planned activities.
 The timing and degree of any future capital requirements will depend on many factors, including:

-- the accuracy of the assumptions underlying our estimates for our capital needs; - in the event that Janssen provides an affirmative Continuation Decision to us, whether we then elect our U.S. Opt-In Rights to share further U.S. development and promotion costs for imetelstat beyond IMbark TM or IMerge TM under the Collaboration Agreement; - to the extent permitted under the Collaboration Agreement, whether we independently pursue imetelstat development under our own IDP; - our potential reimbursement obligations to Janssen if any data from a Janssen IDP support approval by a regulatory agency in the United States or other countries; - the achievement of development, regulatory and commercial milestones resulting in the payment to us from Janssen under the Collaboration Agreement and the timing of receipt of such payments, if any; - changes or delays in Janssen's development plans for imetelstat, including changes which may result from any future clinical holds on any INDs for imetelstat; - Janssen's ability to meaningfully reduce manufacturing costs of imetelstat; - the progress, timing, magnitude, scope and costs of clinical development, manufacturing and commercialization of imetelstat, including the number of indications being pursued, subject to permission from the FDA and other regulatory authorities; - the time and costs involved in obtaining regulatory clearances and approvals in the United States and in other countries; - Janssen's ability to successfully market and sell imetelstat, upon regulatory approval or clearance, in the United States and other countries; - if we exercise our U.S. Opt-In Rights, our decision to also exercise our U.S. Co-Promotion Option, including the costs and timing of building a U.S. sales force; - the timing, receipt and amount of royalties under the Collaboration Agreement on worldwide net sales of imetelstat, upon regulatory approval or clearance, if any; - the cost of acquiring and/or in-licensing other oncology products, product candidates, programs or companies, if any;
+- the accuracy of the assumptions underlying our estimates for our capital needs; - in the event that Janssen provides an affirmative Continuation Decision to us, whether we then elect our U.S. Opt-In Rights to share further U.S. development and promotion costs for imetelstat beyond IMbark or IMerge under the Collaboration Agreement, including our share of development costs incurred to date by Janssen that we will be required to reimburse if we exercise our U.S. Opt-In Rights; - to the extent permitted under the Collaboration Agreement, whether we independently pursue imetelstat development under our own IDP; - our potential reimbursement obligations to Janssen if any data from a Janssen IDP support approval by regulatory authorities in the United States or other countries; - the achievement of development, regulatory and commercial milestones resulting in the payment to us from Janssen under the Collaboration Agreement and the timing of receipt of such payments, if any; - changes or delays in Janssen's development plans for imetelstat, including changes which may result from interim data reviews or any future clinical holds on any INDs for imetelstat; - Janssen's ability to meaningfully reduce manufacturing costs of imetelstat;

-- the timing, receipt and amount of royalties on sales of any stem cell products by Asterias, upon development, regulatory approval or clearance, if any; - the sales price and availability of adequate third-party reimbursement for imetelstat; - expenses associated with the pending and potential additional related purported class action securities lawsuits and derivative lawsuits, as well as any other litigation; and - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims.
+- the progress, timing, magnitude, scope and costs of clinical development, manufacturing and commercialization of imetelstat, including the number of indications being pursued, subject to clearances and approvals by the FDA and other regulatory authorities: - the time and costs involved in obtaining regulatory clearances and approvals in the United States and in other countries; - Janssen's ability to successfully market and sell imetelstat, upon regulatory approval or clearance, in the United States and other countries; - if we exercise our U.S. Opt-In Rights, our decision to also exercise our U.S. Co-Promotion Option, including the costs and timing of building a U.S. sales force; - the sales price and availability of adequate third-party reimbursement for imetelstat; - the timing, receipt and amount of royalties under the Collaboration Agreement on worldwide net sales of imetelstat, upon regulatory approval or clearance, if any; - the cost of acquiring and/or in-licensing other oncology products, product candidates, programs or companies, if any; - the timing, receipt and amount of any milestone payments or royalties on sales of any products licensed under the License Agreement by Janssen Pharmaceuticals, upon regulatory approval or clearance, if any; - expenses associated with the pending class action securities lawsuits, as well as any other litigation; and - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims.